creifenscheid/site_setup/README.md

 Besides partials there are a some typoscript libraries to use, e.g. inline svg rendering, rendering of an "attention icon" or colpos rendering and many more.

-### Extension of page properties

-* implements configuration for auto toc rendering

-### Content Elements

-The extension implements the following content Elements in addition to the TYPO3 standard.

-#### Table of contents

-* List of headlines on the current page
-* Nested list structure to represent the heading structure of the page
-* linked list Elements to quickly navigate to the desired part of the page
-* configuration of listed headline levels (h2 - h6)
-* note: RTE headlines are not supported

-#### Last page edit

-* rendering of the creation and last modification date of the page
-* no configuration, the outputted sentence is hard coded

-#### Carousel

-* implementation of an image carousel
-* using javascript library „swiper“
-* minimal configuration
-  * images to show at once (for tablet and larger screens)
-  * enable/disable autoplay
-  * speed of duration
-* frontend comes along with buttons for the following actions
-  * previous image
-  * next image
-  * start carousel
-  * stop carousel

 ### Third party libraries

 The extension comes a long with the following frameworks:

 * parvus: accessible lightbox
-* swiperjs: accessible carousel

 All libraries are included locally and not via cdn or something.
 This is done to prevent privacy issues.